0SliverBullet/CS301-Embedded-System-and-Microcomputer-Principle/README.md

-- I was a **Student Teaching Assistant (SA)** for this course in the Fall semester of 2023.
+- I was a **Student Teaching Assistant (SA)** for this course in 2023 Fall.
 This job requires me to answer students' questions in the lab classroom from 14:00 - 16:00, on Tuesday,  answer students' questions in the QQ group, design assignments and check assignments, check lab practices and register scores for each examinee.

   The main contributions as a student assistant are summarized as follows: